Proceed with Caution

 Overuse Injuries for Youth Athletes

 The most common overuse injury is usually tendonitis (often of the Achilles tendon at the back of the heel) or plantar fasciitis (affecting the fibrous band stretching down the length of the foot).
 These types of injuries typically occur gradually and worsen over time.
-While the most common symptoms are
+While the most common symptoms are pain, inflammation, and stiffness; for most children, discomfort is present along the growth plate of the calcaneus (heel bone).
+Suggested treatments for overuse injuries include rest, ice or cold compression, and elevation of the affected area (remember these steps using the acronym RICE).
+In more extreme cases, immobilization of the foot in a splint or bandage may be necessary.

 Ranging from minor to severe, sprains are extremely common in youth sports, particularly those where an athlete makes a sudden turn or change of position, twisting the ankle in the process.
 It’s vital that a podiatrist assesses the injury to determine how severe the sprain is and also to differentiate it from a fracture.
 Sprain treatment is similar to overuse injury treatment, with RICE and immobilization, although treatment may not take as long for a sprain.